maciekkub3/inventory-app/README.md

 📦 Inventory Management App
 This is a mobile application for managing warehouse inventory, developed as part of my engineering thesis.
-It was my first Android project, so the code may be a bit messy in places — but it represents a full working
+It was my first Android project, so the code is messy in places — but it represents a full working
 solution that I’m proud to have built from scratch while learning Android development.

 📱 About the App